 Light is essential to all living things, especially plants.
-There is a myriad of options for lighting your aquarium and proper lighting is an important factor in successfully maintaining a planted aquarium.
-Using the right color of light will create lush and healthy plants, and keep algae to a minimum.
-Your plants need a substantial amount of light to grow and this may require more lighting than what came with your fish tank.
+There is a myriad of options for lighting your aquarium, and proper lighting is an important factor in successfully maintaining a planted aquarium.
+Using the right color of light will create lush and healthy plants as well as keep algae to a minimum.
+Your plants need a substantial amount of light to grow, and this may require more lighting than what came with your fish tank.
 Choosing the fixture that fits your ideal fish tank will prevent you from re-buying.

 Color of Light (Spectrum)

-Day light bulbs produce a light spectrum similar to that of the sun.
-The ultra violet and infrared spectrum are reduced, but the visible spectrum is maintained.
-There is a lot of Actinic Blue, and red.
+Daylight bulbs produce a light spectrum similar to that of the sun.
+The ultraviolet and infrared spectrums are reduced, but the visible spectrum is maintained.
+There is a lot of Actinic Blue and red.
 These will make plants grow.
 Algae is also a plant.

 Soft white bulbs are designed to emit very little of this light to increase efficiency.
 Actinic Blue light is not very visible.
 Our eyes do not see this color very well.
 By reducing Actinic Blue, soft white bulbs are able to create more visible light with less energy.

 Red light is also used by plants.
 Red light is necessary for producing flowers.
-Red light will also stimulates plants to grow taller.
+It will also stimulate plants to grow taller.
 Plants grown under a lot of red light are tall and stringy.

-It very common for aquarium hobbyist to mix the bulbs to create their ideal light spectrum.
-I started out using 50/50 soft-white/actinic, but with experience algae became less of an issue.
-I now use 1 part day to 2 parts actinic
+It is very common for aquarium hobbyists to mix the bulbs to create their ideal light spectrum.
+I started out using 50/50 soft-white/actinic, but with experience, algae became less of an issue.
+I now use one part day to two parts actinic.

 Aquarium plants need the right amount of light.
-The rule of the green thumb is that the bright green plants like bright light, dark green plants like less light.
-Also if you see vibrant coloration on the leaves that isn't green, the plant grows best under bright light.
+The rule of the green thumb is that the bright green plants like bright light while dark green plants like less light.
+If you see vibrant coloration on the leaves that isn't green, the plant grows best under bright light.

-Medium light is any were between 2 and 4 watts per gallon of fluorescent grow light.
-At this light level that most aquatic plants will grow (many plants will grow faster in heavy light).
+Medium light is any were between two and four watts per gallon of fluorescent grow light.
+At this light level, most aquatic plants will grow (many plants will grow faster in heavy light).